qwinsi/awesome-native-app-windows-arm/README.md

 ## Contributing

-To add new software to the list, feel free to open an issue or submit PRs.
+Feel free to open an issue or submit PRs.